Optravis-LLC/jooq-gradle/README.md

 ## Configuration

-In general, this gradle plugin aims to require as little configuration as possible and all configuration is optional.
+In general, this gradle plugin aims to require as little configuration as possible and almost all configuration is optional.

 But here are the available configuration options with their default values: